Failure To Follow Accepted Standards Of Care And C-Section Rates

 On behalf of Hastings Law Firm posted in Doctor Errors on Tuesday, May 13, 2014.

-Many individuals likely regard cesarean sections as a beneficial, life-saving procedure that doctors can utilize in order to save either the life of an unborn child, a pregnant mother or both.
+Many individuals likely regard cesarean sections as a beneficial, life-saving procedure that doctors can utilize in order to save either the life of an unborn child, a pregnant mother, or both.
 However, there appears to be growing concern that some C-sections are not being performed under the correct circumstances.
-In Texas, the high rate of C-sections at some hospitals exceeds the current recommendations and might indicate some doctor’s failure to follow accepted standards of care.
+In Texas, according to a lawyer focusing on medical errors in Houston Texas, the high rate of C-sections at some hospitals exceeds the current recommendations and might indicate some doctor’s failure to follow accepted standards of care.

 One Texas mother is unsure of whether or not the two C-sections that she underwent were necessary or not.
 Despite standing at over five and half feet tall with what she describes as a large frame, her doctor warned that her pelvis might not be fitted to deliver a baby vaginally.
 In order to permit the woman to attempt a vaginal birth, her doctor induced labor over a week before she was due.
 After labor failed to progress rapidly, she says she was persuaded to have a C-section.
 Her next pregnancy also resulted in a secondary C-section, although she safely delivered a third child vaginally.